 Q: What part of the product was developed by the Ukrainian team?
-What value has cooperation with remote developers brought your business?
+What value has cooperation with remote developers brought to your business?

 We're still in a fairly early stage, because we only had one front-end developer Valentyn up till a month ago.
 He was the only person building features for the web app and he has so far developed a bunch of new features for us.

 The main feature he helped us with is a key component of the streaming experience – when you open CuriosityStream web app, you can now see a video trailer in the top half section that auto plays.
 He also introduced subscription flow changes, added some other features, and fixed multiple bugs for us.

 I know the iOS and Android developers are working on background playback.
 This task should be coming to completion soon.
 Background playback is where you can have the video playing while you open and use other apps, just like on YouTube.

 After Valentyn developed the video feature, we saw the number of hours watched for that featured video increase by a lot.
 And the new onboarding flow that was also developed by Valentyn lifted the paid subscriber conversion rate by a significant percent.

 Q: You have experience working with American and Ukrainian developers, could you outline 3 qualities of Ukrainian software engineers that you've noticed throughout the cooperation with Grid Dynamics?

 That's really difficult to say.
 From my experience humans are humans and it's hard to distinguish one or the other purely based on geography.
 What definitely comes to mind is that Ukrainian developers are hardworking, that's something the guys here have also noticed.